fomightez/b-roll-binder/README.md

 ## Technical notes

-I could get [DustinKirkland's Hollywood], suggested [in response to Mara Averick's post](https://twitter.com/yeedle/status/1119101335238926338), to sort of start in a Binder session via MyBinder.org after installing `tmux`; however, it didn't really do much but show a little text.
+I could get [DustinKirkland's Hollywood](https://github.com/dustinkirkland/hollywood), suggested [in response to Mara Averick's post](https://twitter.com/yeedle/status/1119101335238926338), to sort of start in a Binder session via MyBinder.org after installing `tmux`; however, it didn't really do much but show a little text.
 Weird.